Discretionary Driving Ban Lawyers

 WHY CHOOSE BRIAN KOFFMAN & CO.

-As highly experienced motoring offence specialists we can significantly increase your chances of keeping your licence.
+As highly experienced, specialist motoring offence solicitors we can significantly increase your chances of keeping your licence.
 We understand that being disqualified from driving can place a heavy burden on your life which is why we will endeavour to do everything within our power to persuade the Court that a driving ban would not be the correct decision.
 Whilst every case comes with its own circumstances, we may be able to argue that if the offence is not very serious, imposing penalty points would be more appropriate.
 There may even be special reasons relating to the offence itself not to endorse penalty points or reasons to impose a discretionary disqualification instead of penalty points.

 Through contacting us without any obligation, we will meticulously examine the Prosecution’s evidence against you and offer sound advice on the best course of action to take.
 There may be grounds to claim ‘exceptional hardship’ and argue that a driving ban would not be anyone’s best interests.
 As the decision is made at the Court’s discretion, you still have everything to play for and we will support you ever step of the way.